Dwight Morrow

-Dwight Whitney Morrow (January 11, 1873 – October 5, 1931) was an American businessman, diplomat, and politician, best known as the U.S. ambassador who improved U.S.–Mexico relations, mediating the religious conflict in Mexico known as the Cristero rebellion (1926–29), but also contributing to an easing of conflict between the two countries over oil.
-The Morrow Mission to Mexico was an "important step in the 'retreat from imperialism.' " He was the father of Anne Morrow and father-in-law of Charles A. Lindbergh.
+Dwight Whitney Morrow (January 11, 1873 – October 5, 1931) was an American businessman, diplomat, and politician, best known as the U.S. ambassador to Mexico from 1927 to 1930, who improved bilateral relations, mediating the religious conflict in Mexico known as the Cristero rebellion (1926–29), but also contributing to an easing of conflict between the two countries over oil.
+The Morrow Mission to Mexico was an "important step in the 'retreat from imperialism."
+A member of the Republican Party, he also served as the United States senator from New Jersey from 1930 to 1931.

+He was the father of Anne Morrow and father-in-law of Charles A. Lindbergh.

 Life

 Of Scotch-Irish descent, Morrow was born in Huntington, West Virginia.
-He moved with his parents, James Elmore and Clara (Johnson) Morrow to Allegheny, Pennsylvania in 1875.
-His father James was principal of Marshall College, which is now Marshall University.
+He moved with his parents, James Elmore and Clara (Johnson) Morrow, to Allegheny, Pennsylvania in 1875.
+His father, James, was principal of Marshall College, which is now Marshall University.
 Morrow's great-great-grandfather Alexander Morrow had immigrated to America from Ireland around the year 1803.
 Before this, Alexander's ancestors had come from Scotland.
 After graduating from Amherst College in 1895, Morrow studied law at Columbia Law School and began practicing at the law firm Simpson Thacher & Bartlett in New York City.
 In 1903, he married Elizabeth Reeve Cutter, his college sweetheart, with whom he had four children.
 Anne Morrow, his daughter, later married Charles A. Lindbergh, whom she met while her father was Ambassador to Mexico.
 In 1913, he became a partner at J.P.
 Morgan & Co., one of the largest and most powerful commercial and investment banks in the United States during this era, financially backing industrial giants such as General Motors and 3M.
 As a partner at Morgan, he served as a director on many corporate and financial boards.

 With the onset of World War I in Europe, the bank lent Britain and France large sums of money with which they purchased war materials in the U.S. When the United States entered the war, Morrow became the director of the National War Savings Committee for the State of New Jersey.
-He also served abroad as adviser to the Allied Maritime Transport Council and as a civilian member of the Military Board of Allied Supply.
+He also served abroad as an adviser to the Allied Maritime Transport Council and as a civilian member of the Military Board of Allied Supply.
 With his proven logistical and intellectual talents, Morrow was sent to France by President Woodrow Wilson to serve as chief civilian aide to General John J. Pershing.